criccobelli/dat203_ccac/Project/README.md

 ## Methodology

-I used a notebood to record my data every day, and then about once a week I transfered the data to an Excel file.
+I used a notebook to record my data every day, and then about once a week I transfered the data to an Excel file.
 I rated my neck pain based on the worst I felt throughout the day.
 If I rated it a 2 initially and then it felt worse later, I would change to 3 or 4.
 I made up a scale of how I rated my neck pain:

 ![scale](pic1.PNG)